The cache feature is enabled by default on a backup client for on-premises files to accelerate the data backup process.

 - The value must be an integer.

-- true: disables a metadata cache.
+- true: disables a cache for metadata.

-- false: enables a metadata cache.
+- false: enables a cache for metadata.

 - The maximum size of a cache file.
 The disk space used may exceed the specified value.